maxvdec/atlas/README.md

 - The terrain system is Aurora.
 Aurora is a separate library that handles terrain generation and rendering.
 - The environment system is Hydra.
 Hydra is a separate library that handles sky, atmosphere, weather and fluid simulation.
 - The rendering backend is Opal, an in-house rendering abstraction layer that allows for easy switching between different graphics APIs.
+- The debugging system is Tracer.
+Tracer is a module in the engine that provides various debugging tools and utilities.

 ## Getting the Engine